Pentagon denies D.C. request for National Guard migrant help

 During the spring, Texas Gov. Greg Abbott and Arizona Gov. Doug Ducey, both Republicans, announced plans to send busloads of migrants to Washington, D.C., in response to President Joe Biden’s decision to lift a pandemic-era emergency health order that restricted migrant entry numbers.
 On Friday, Abbott said the first group of migrants from his state had now been bused to New York as well.

-As of mid-July, about 5,200 migrants had been bused from Texas to D.C. since April and more than 1,100 from Arizona, which started in May.
+As of mid-July, about 5,200 migrants had been bused from Texas to D.C. since April.
+As of Aug.
+3, more than 1,300 had been sent from Arizona since May.
 The governors call the practice a voluntary free ride – paid for by state taxpayers — that gets migrants closer to family or support networks.

 But Bowser last month dismissed that characterization, saying that the asylum-seekers are being “tricked,” as many don’t get close enough to their final destinations and some are ditched at Union Station near the U.S. Capitol and the White House.
 Often they arrive with no resources and no clue what to do next.